aquilesC/aquiles.me/content/literature/principles of effective management.md

+- Source: [@ianuzzi2017]
+- Tags: #effective-management #organization-change #drive-innovation

-There are 8 principles [developed by Kotter](https://www.kotterinc.com/8-steps-process-for-leading-change/) that define when a manager is unable to perform changes in the organization where they work:
+There are 8 principles [developed by Kotter](https://www.kotterinc.com/8-steps-process-for-leading-change/) that define how a manager can perform changes in the organization where they work:

 - create a sense of urgency
     - Communicate the importance of acting quickly